Six (musical): Pre-West End tour (2018)

-Following this, Six embarked on a brief tour across the UK between 11 July 2018 and 30 December 2018.
+Six embarked on a brief tour across the UK between 11 July 2018 and 30 December 2018.
 Paris and Atkinson reprised their roles as Jane Seymour and Katherine Howard, respectively, with Jarnéia Richard-Noel, Millie O'Connell, Alexia McIntosh, and Maiya Quansah-Breed joining the cast.
-The tour included engagements at the Norwich Playhouse, a return engagement at the Edinburgh Fringe Festival, a return engagement to the Arts Theatre in London, and performances in Glasgow.
+The tour included performances at the Norwich Playhouse, and return engagements at the Edinburgh Fringe Festival and the Arts Theatre in London.

 West End (2019–present)

 Six officially made its West End premiere at the Arts Theatre on 17 January 2019.
 All of the cast members from the 2018 touring production reprised their roles in the original West End production, which was directed by Lucy Moss and Jamie Armitage.
 Performances were suspended in March 2020, because of the COVID-19 pandemic.

-On 5 December 2020, Six resumed performances, but this time playing at the Lyric Theatre.
-Despite the COVID-19 restrictions implemented in London theatres, performances were once again forced to stop on 14 December 2020.
+On 5 December 2020, Six resumed performances, this time playing at the Lyric Theatre.
+Despite the COVID-19 preventative measures implemented in London theatres, performances were once again forced to stop on 14 December 2020.

 On 21 May 2021, Six reopened for a second time at the Lyric Theatre.
 The musical finished its residency at the Lyric Theatre on 29 August 2021.
 It then transferred West End theatres and reopened at the Vaudeville Theatre on 29 September 2021.

+In April 2025, a production of Six starring the original West End cast opened for a limited run in cinemas across the UK and Ireland.
+The production was filmed in June 2022 live from the Vaudeville Theatre.

-UK tour (2019–present)
+UK and International tour (2019–present)

-In May 2019, it was announced that Six would embark on a UK tour that would begin in October 2019.
-Principal casting for the tour was announced in September 2019, which included Lauren Drew as Catherine of Aragon, Maddison Bulleyment as Anne Boleyn, Lauren Byrne as Jane Seymour, Shekinah McFarlane as Anna of Cleves, Jodie Steele as Katherine Howard, and Athena Collins as Catherine Parr.
+The cast for the first UK tour included Lauren Drew as Catherine of Aragon, Maddison Bulleyment as Anne Boleyn, Lauren Byrne as Jane Seymour, Shekinah McFarlane as Anna of Cleves, Jodie Steele as Katherine Howard, and Athena Collins as Catherine Parr.
 The tour opened on 24 October 2019 at the Yvonne Arnaud Theatre in Guildford.
-The tour was initially announced with over 20 stops, scheduled from October 2019 through at least July 2020.
-However, the tour was suspended in March 2020 due to the COVID-19 pandemic with plans to resume the tour once the shutdown ended.
+It was suspended in March 2020 due to the COVID-19 pandemic.
 Amidst the pandemic, plans emerged for a drive-in style tour across the UK beginning in June 2020.
-However, those plans were later cancelled due to further COVID-19 shutdown restrictions.

-On 8 June 2021, the UK tour of Six resumed, with performances beginning in Canterbury.
+However, those plans were cancelled due to further COVID-19 shutdown restrictions.
+On 8 June 2021, the UK tour resumed, with performances beginning in Canterbury.
+The tour expanded into an international tour in 2023, featuring international stops interspersed with performances on the UK tour.
+To date, the tour has visited South Korea, the Netherlands, Germany, Switzerland, Italy, the Philippines, Singapore, Japan, Spain and China.